 And here is another example of an event when a user tries to terminate an EC2 instance:

-Thanks to CloudTrail and Wazuh, we can be made aware of misconfigurations, attempted and/or successful malicious activities, policy violations and a variety of other security and operational issues.
+Thanks to CloudTrail and Wazuh, we can be aware of misconfigurations, attempted and/or successful malicious activities, policy violations and a variety of other security and operational issues.
 We can also be notified when some of those alerts are triggered.

 Wazuh is ready to analyze AWS events of high relevance making it a powerful visualization tool to keep track of everything that happens in your AWS infrastructure.